Artistic productions at the Theatre Academy

 Performances are part of education and research.
 Initial decisions on performances are made by the staff of the relevant degree programme or the Performing Arts Research Centre (Tutke).
 The highest decision-making body to decide on performances is the teaching council, which approves the Theatre Academy’s productions and support service resources for each academic year.

-In the production planning for the academic year, priority is given to mandatory productions that are included in studies in accordance with the curricula as well as to the artistic components of research projects.
+In the production planning for the academic year, priority is given to mandatory productions that are included in studies in accordance with the curricula.

 Schedule for production planning